daikikuchi/Multi-User-Blog/README.md

 # Multi User Blog
 https://multiuserblogudacity.appspot.com/

-This is a Udacity full stack nanodegree (FSND) multi user blog project.

 The main technologies used in this project are Google App Engine, Jinja and Python.

 You can view it live here: https://multiuserblogudacity.appspot.com/